 People

-and innovative technology, and renowned expertise in clinical practice.
-With their expertise, the partners jointly work towards understanding drug development for the advanced age population from bench to bedside.
+6 Beneficiaries and 8 Partner Organisations from 5 countries worked together in the AGePOP project.
+The collaboration created the ideal synergy between academic knowledge and mentoring experience, industrial know-how and innovative technology, and renowned expertise in clinical practice.
+With their expertise, the partners jointly worked towards understanding drug development for the advanced age population from bench to bedside.